-Blac Chyna Weight Loss Secrets Revealed After Kardashian Baby
+Blac Chyna Weight-Loss Secrets Revealed After Kardashian Baby

 A post shared by Blac Chyna (@blacchyna) on

 On Wednesday, the reality star uploaded a set of photos from a photo shoot.
-Chyna wore a long sleeve, black crop top and a pair of matching black undies.
+Chyna wore a black, long-sleeve crop top and a pair of matching black undies.
 The mother-of-two wore her hair up in a tight bun and looked fresh faced.

 So how did Blac Chyna manage to bounce back so quickly after giving birth to the newest Kardashian baby?